-Circular A-133 §.---300(a) requires the Board to identify federal program receipts and expenditures by federal program type, and source for the entity's fiscal year.
+Circular A-133 §. --- 300(a) requires the Board to identify federal program receipts and expenditures by program type, and source for the entity's fiscal year.
 The Board reports internally to the State of Ohio on a June 30 fiscal year basis.
 Although records are maintained internally on a June 30 basis, federal program expenditure transactions by program type could not be readily identified on a calendar year basis, which is the Board's external reporting period.
-As a result, the fiscal officer had to compile a summary of federal expenditures in order to assure completeness and accuracy of the federal schedule on a calendar year basis.
+As a result, the Board had to hire consultants to compile a summary of federal expenditures in order to assure the completeness and accuracy of the federal schedule on a calendar year basis.